unrolled/render/README.md

 </html>
 ~~~

-Blocks are defined by individual templates as seen below.
-The block template's
+Partials are defined by individual templates as seen below.
+The partial template's
-name needs to be defined as "{block name}-{template name}".
+name needs to be defined as "{partial name}-{template name}".
 ~~~ html
 <!-- templates/home.tmpl -->
 {{ define "header-home" }}